V850: Application systems

 but was also used for NEC's mobile phones.

-The V850 family line up (based on V850E, V850ES, and V850E2 cores) and the Renesas RH850 family (based on the V850E3 core, as of 2018) are mainly employed in automotive applications as well as inter-equipment connectivity and motor-control specific microcontroller units (MCUs).
+The V850 family lineup (based on V850E, V850ES, and V850E2 cores) and the Renesas RH850 family (based on the V850E3 core, as of 2018) are mainly employed in automotive applications as well as inter-equipment connectivity and motor-control specific microcontroller units (MCUs).

 Trademark strategy

 The V850 is a unregistered trademark but not a registered one.